Gaussian Multiple Access via Compute-and-Forward: The 2-user Gaussian MAC

-The decoder obtains the sum $\sum_ka_k\tilde{\ve t}_k$ from $\tilde{\ve y}_1$ using \textit{lattice decoding}: it quantizes $\tilde{\ve y}_1$ to its closest lattice point in $\Lambda$.
-Using the same argument in \cite[Th.
-5]{NazerGastpar_2011} \cite[Th.
-1]{ZhuGastpar_2014}, we can show this decoding process is successful if the rate of the transmitter $k$ satisfies
+The decoder obtains the sum $\sum_ka_k\tilde{\ve t}_k$ from $\tilde{\ve y}_1$ using \textit{lattice decoding}: it quantizes $\tilde{\ve y}_1$ to its closest lattice point in $\Lambda_f$.
+Using the same argument in the proof of Theorem \ref{thm:computation_rate} we can show this decoding process is successful if the rate of the transmitter $k$ satisfies